Minstrel Krampus: Plot

 Back at the Smith house, Stan tells Roger about the problem and that only Jack knows where Krampus went.
-Stan also revisits his deadly feud with Santa, going back to a clip from Season 6 Episode 8 where Santa swears revenge on the Smith family.
-Roger takes Stan to the North Pole to see Santa and ask for his help; Santa accepts, only if they help him kill Krampus.
-Back at the castle, a group of household objects explains that Krampus is not bad, just serving his role in punishing misbehaving children.
-Krampus himself explains that his failure to punish Jack resulted in Jack growing up to be a criminal and neglectful father.
-Steve accepts his apology.
+Roger suggests asking Santa, which Stan is reluctant to do since Santa has sworn revenge on the family.
+With no better option, Roger uses the water polo players to take Stan to the North Pole; Santa agrees to help, only if they help him kill Krampus.
+Back at the castle, the group of household objects explain that Krampus is not bad, just serving his role in punishing misbehaving children.
+In a soul performance, Krampus himself explains that his punishments deter kids from turning out bad.
+Krampus blames his failure to punish Jack resulting in Jack growing up to be a criminal and neglectful father, and he seeks him out to apologize rather than punish him.

-Stan, Roger, and Santa set out on their journey to kill Krampus.
-Jack is seen complaining about his delayed flight to Jamaica, and he encounters Hayley, now working as an airline ticket clerk, who sings a reggae song about the importance of family, which persuades Jack to change his flight to Bavaria to save his grandson.
 Steve apologizes to Krampus for his bad behavior and Krampus thanks Steve for reminding him of his purpose.
+Stan, Roger, and Santa set out on a journey to kill Krampus.
 Stan, Santa, and some of Santa's elves reach the castle and battle with the household objects, killing them and confronting Krampus.
-Santa shoots Krampus to death and reveals that he was the villain all along: Krampus disciplines children because he genuinely loves and cares about them, while Santa just spoils them and makes money off of it, through his investments in toy companies.
-Santa then tries to take his revenge on Stan, but just as he fires his candy-cane-striped revolver, Jack crashes through a window on skis and takes the bullet in his chest.
+Santa shoots Krampus to death and reveals that he was the villain all along: Krampus disciplines children because he genuinely loves and cares about them, while Santa just spoils them and makes money off of it through his investments in toy companies.
+Santa then tries to kill Stan, but just as he fires his candy-cane-striped revolver, Jack crashes through a window on skis and takes the bullet in his chest.
 One of the skis impales Santa's chest, forcing him and the elves to withdraw.
 Jack then tells Stan that he realizes the importance of family, saying he's proud of Stan and that the world needs Krampus, then dies.
 His and Krampus' blood mix together and Krampus' soul goes to Jack's body, making him the new Krampus.
 He leaves with a warning to "better be nice or I'll beat you until blood comes out your ears and eyes.
 Merry Christmas!
 And also your ass!"

 Production

-The episode was originally scheduled to air on December 16, 2012, but was replaced by a repeat of "Wheels & the Legman and the Case of Grandpa's Key" out of sensitivity for the Sandy Hook Elementary School shooting.
-To compensate for this, they aired the episode "National Treasure 4: Baby Franny: She's Doing Well: The Hole Story" on December 23, 2012.
+The episode was originally scheduled to air on December 16, 2012 (explaining the 2012 copyright stamp in the end credits, despite airing in 2013), but was replaced by a repeat of "Wheels & the Legman and the Case of Grandpa's Key" out of sensitivity for the Sandy Hook Elementary School shooting.
+To compensate for not airing the episode at its intended date, Fox aired the episode "National Treasure 4: Baby Franny: She's Doing Well: The Hole Story" on December 23, 2012.

+During the episode's production, Danny Glover provided Krampus' spoken voice, but refused to sing for the episode.
+Krampus' singing voice was eventually given to Charles Bradley.
+When asked about the episode, series co-creator Mike Barker said they were going to make it "as dark as we can this year."